greifentor/archimedes-syracusian/README.md

 * Import database schemes from existing databases.
 * Create new and modify existing database schemes.
-* Create update scripts to update an existing database scheme with the database scheme as represented in the application.
+* Create update scripts to update an existing database scheme with the database scheme as represented in the application (e. g.
+SQL and Liquibase).
+* Different ways to view the database scheme (e. g.):
+    * PlantUml (view only)
+    * Swing (view and manipulate)
+* Views can be limited for specific tables.
+* Search options to find tables, fields and other data from the datascheme.
 * Allow to link specific code generators to the application, which are able to create code based on the database scheme as shown in the application.

 ## Frame Conditions